jedjoud10/jedjoud10.github.io/content/blog/cflake_rewrite.md

 **Bare bones stuff needed to get simple engine running:**
 1. Event execution through custom dependency graph
-2. Robust ECS system (multithreadable too)
+2. Robust game framework system (multithreadable too)
+    * So not necessarily an ECS, which would be tricky to do in Rust (due to borrowing stuff)
 3. Graphics API with the same old interface (type safe) BUT without abusing the type system and making everything a trait/generic (too slow for compilation)
 4. Get EGUI running so we can implement a proper editor interface
 5. Reflectable types so that we can make use of an editor interface